Miskatonic-Investigative-Society/CoC7-FoundryVTT/docs/en/cci.md

 ## Additional Scene Region Behaviors
 Clickable Events extends this to allow mouse interactions to run macros, Chaosium Canvas Interface is a simplified version that makes it easier to add to your own scenes.

-You can get the UUID for Drawing, Map Notes, Scene Regions, and Tiles by clicking the Copy Document UUID button in the header.
+You can get the UUID for Drawing, Lights, Map Notes, Scene Regions, and Tiles by clicking the Copy Document UUID button in the header.

 If you are using FoundryVTT v13 you can drag Scene Regions and Region Behaviors onto the Behaviors tab to duplicate them into your new Scene Region